Orloxx23/fastevo-uploader/README.md

 # 📦 Subelo.js

-Uploader is a TypeScript library that allows you to upload files to a platform.
+Subelo is a TypeScript library that allows you to upload files to a platform.
 It provides a simple and easy-to-use API for uploading files with progress tracking.
-Uploader is designed to work seamlessly with other services.

 ## 🚀 Installation